library(tidyverse)

 |> arrange(desc(change)) )

-So who had the most growth in 2023 compared to the year before?
-Houston, followed by USF and Arizona State.
-How about Maryland at #10!
+So who had the most growth in 2024 compared to the year before?
+SMU, followed by Ohio State and Colorado State.
+How about Central Michigan at #6!

 5.1 A more complex example